Hunter Offshore Wind

 License holders must conduct further assessment, consultation and planning.

-License holders will then need to apply for a commercial licence to begin construction.
+License holders will need to apply for a commercial licence and be approved before beginning construction.

 Why offshore wind?